orion512/baskpipe/README.md

 ```

 ## Sync code change with Terraform
+There are two pieces of code that need to be synced with AWS:
+- contents of DB folder needs to be uploaded to S3
+- every lambda function needs to be built, zipped, uploaded to S3 and update the lambda

 ### GitHub Actions
 First you need to add AWS Credentials to GitHub Secrets: